 GSA Historic Property Leasing Price Preference [PDF - 284 KB]

 This regulation revises the existing provision on historic preference.
 It aligns definitions of historic property and historic districts with definitions in the NHPA and Title 36 of the Code of Federal Regulations.
 It also establishes how historic preference is applied to site acquisitions.
 The regulation creates a "price preference" (permitted additional cost) for historic buildings (10%) and undeveloped sites in historic districts (2.5%).

-The 10% preference is intended to offset additional rehabilitation costs required to comply with the Secretary of Interior's Standards, under Section 106 of the National Historic Preservation Act.
-The 2.5% preference considers potential development constraints associated with historic district regulation, but without the interior building restrictions applied to historic buildings.
+The 10 percent preference is intended to offset additional rehabilitation costs required to comply with the Secretary of Interior's Standards, under Section 106 of the National Historic Preservation Act.
+The 2.5 percent preference considers potential development constraints associated with historic district regulation, but without the interior building restrictions applied to historic buildings.